RUNNING-TURTLE/STAT-350-Final-Project/README.md

 - does crazydown affect feature selection?

 The core structure of our analysis is listed below:
-1) download and preprocess data, create separate copy and include crazytown
+1) download and preprocess data, create separate copy and include crazytown.
-2) feature selection (manual stepwise regression & stepAIC function) for original dataset and new dataset
+2) feature selection (manual stepwise regression & stepAIC function) for original dataset and new dataset.
-3) model validation for both models (original and new dataset)
+3) model validation for both models (original and new dataset).
-4) cross validation
+4) cross validation.

 ## Data Description
 All our data originates from the U.S. 2000 census.
 Since the entire census dataset contains too much information, we hand picked 10 variables to regress against the death rate.
 The detailed description of each variable is presented below: